Emissivity measurements of CuCrZr alloy: Conclusion

 \section{Conclusion}

 The emissivity of polished CuCrZr alloy was experimentally characterized to improve the accuracy of IR-based temperature measurements for beam dump thermal validation \cite{int_8}.
 The transmission coefficient of the IR window was measured, and a fixed value of 0.68 was adopted for the emissivity measurements.
+Since the IR window transmission coefficient was measured only up to 310 $^{\circ}\text{C}$ and may depend on wavelength, the adopted constant value should be regarded as an effective parameter for the present IR camera configuration.
 A total of 56 emissivity data points, together with their associated uncertainties, were obtained by comparing thermocouple and IR camera temperatures using two heating methods: laboratory hot-plate heating and e-beam heating.
-The measurements were conducted under a vacuum level of $\approx$ 10$^{-5}$ torr to minimize surface oxidation; the effect of lower vacuum levels on surface oxidation is discussed in the Appendix.
+The measurements were conducted under a vacuum level of approximately 10$^{-5}$ torr to minimize surface oxidation; the effect of lower vacuum levels on surface oxidation is discussed in the Appendix.
 The effective emissivity was determined from a weighted constant fit, and its uncertainty was estimated using Eq. \ref{eq:4-1} with the reduced $\chi^{2}$.
 The reduced $\chi^{2}$ was 11.56, indicating that the observed data scatter exceeds the estimated measurement uncertainties likely due to systematic variation associated with surface condition difference among samples.
 The resulting emissivity provides a practical input parameter for reliable IR-based temperature measurements of CuCrZr beam dump surfaces for thermal validation.
 The measured value is slightly higher than typical literature values for pure copper \cite{int_9}, which may be attributed to differences in material composition and surface condition.